Sonar-Demos/cpp-demo/README.md

 * A stylistic code smell
   [S5827](https://rules.sonarsource.com/cpp/RSPEC-5025/): `auto` should be used to avoid repetition of types.

-Additionally, we have a security hotspots on the `main` branch:
+Additionally, we have a security hotspot on the `main` branch:

-* Security sensitive fuctions, like `strcpy` or `sprintf`
+* Security-sensitive functions, like `strcpy` or `sprintf`
   [S5801](https://rules.sonarsource.com/cpp/RSPEC-5801/): Using `strcpy` or `wcscpy` is security-sensitive.
 * Appropriate file-access permissions
   [S2612](https://rules.sonarsource.com/cpp/RSPEC-2612/): Setting loose POSIX file permissions is security-sensitive.

-When setting up CI-based analysis, you will also import of code coverage (in the `enable-ci-analysis` branch).
+When setting up CI-based analysis, you will also import code coverage (in the `enable-ci-analysis` branch).

 To demo SonarLint you can also clone this project to show the issues in SonarLint.
 Some of the issues have quick fixes for them.